Day 3 – Saturday 2nd June

 This year we, and many others, were subjected to a far more thorough security check than we had previously experienced.
 This involved opening both bonnet & boot of the car, which turned out to be useful as I found a spanner that had been left under the bonnet by my mechanic!
 That probably explained the minor rattle!!

 Beyond the extra security checks – which we have no problems with – the trip to France was as uneventful as usual.

 French fog is as bad as English Fog

-	Unfortunately, arriving on the other side of the English Channel, we appeared to have brought the fog with us as visibility was very poor.
-As we set out for Rouen, we remarked that the only weather that we don’t appear to have met on our journey’s in France is snow!
+Unfortunately, arriving on the other side of the English Channel, we appeared to have brought the fog with us.
+Visibility was very poor.
+As we set off, we remarked that the only weather that we have not met on our journey’s in France is snow!

 As there was, quite literally, nothing to see, we decided to head off towards Rouen.

-	… at least normally it is.
-Unfortunately for us, they were having a major redevelopment so all that was open was a small shop selling gifts, a coffee machine in the wall (with a huge queue) and some outdoor toilets!
+At least normally it is.
+Unfortunately for us, they were having a major redevelopment.
+So all that was open was a small gift-shop, and a coffee machine in the wall (with huge queue).
+Oh and, thankfully, some outdoor toilets!

 So, we took the opportunity to get out the maps & head on to Rouen…

-	Continuing on our way, we decided that, having missed breakfast, we had better have some lunch (which was why we’d stopped at the Baie de Somme), so having seen a sign for Blangy sue Bresle – a town that we’d never visited – we decided to get off the motorway & grab some lunch.
+Continuing on our way, having missed breakfast, lunch became a priority.
+So having seen a sign for Blangy sue Bresle – a town that we’d never visited – we decided to get off the motorway & grab some food.

-	Having parked up in what appeared to be a small town, we began to walk looking for somewhere to eat & soon realised that this town was far bigger on the inside than it looked on the outside!
+Having parked up in what appeared to be a small town, we began to walk looking for somewhere to eat.
+We soon realised that this town was far bigger on the inside than it looked on the outside!